anyscale/madewithml.github.io/docs/courses/foundations/convolutional-neural-networks.md

 The filters have high values for the words `stock` and `market` which influenced the `Business` category classification.

 !!! warning
-    This is a crude technique (maxpool doesn't strictly behave this way on a batch) loosely based off of more elaborate [interpretability](https://arxiv.org/abs/1312.6034){:target="_blank"} methods.
+    This is a crude technique loosely based off of more elaborate [interpretability](https://arxiv.org/abs/1312.6034){:target="_blank"} methods.

 <!-- Citation -->